sara-nl/htdpdocs/source/Pages/how_to_contribute/index.rst

 documentation from the source and how to install the software needed for this.
 Some handy links are given below:

-* The HT-platform documentation page is here: https://htdpdocs.readthedocs.io
+* Spider documentation page is here: https://htdpdocs.readthedocs.io
 * The source code of documentation is stored on GitHub: https://github.com/sara-nl/htdpdocs
 * The readthedocs overview page is: https://readthedocs.org/projects/htdpdocs/